 Everybody feels anxious before starting a new job, taking a big test, or going on a first date, but anxiety disorders are different.
-If you feel excessively anxious or nervous in your day-to-day life, Ankur Bindal, MD, can help at KMG Psychiatry in San Diego and National City, California.
+If you feel excessively anxious or nervous in your day-to-day life, call the team at KAB Medical Group Inc. in San Diego, Hollywood, and National City, California.
 An untreated anxiety disorder makes it difficult to complete routine tasks, form meaningful relationships, and more.
-To schedule an appointment within a week, call KMG Psychiatry or book a visit online today.
+To schedule an appointment within a week, call KAB Medical Group Inc. or book a visit online today.

 Anxiety is a normal reaction to stress that can keep you alert in dangerous situations and encourage you to be productive at school or work.
 While anxiety is common and perfectly normal in most situations, if you feel excessive fear or apprehension in your everyday life, you may have an anxiety disorder.